Whether you’re a stay at home mum or a working one, having time to do it all remains a constant struggle for Singaporean mummies.

 Why?
 Simply because these wipes cannot reach all surfaces of the pump, so your cleaning won’t be thorough enough.

-- Wash your hands thoroughly before handling your breast pump; wipe the outside of your pump with disinfectant wipes
+- Wash your hands thoroughly before handling your breast pump; wipe only the outside of your pump with disinfectant wipes

 - Disassemble all your pump parts after every use and rinse them under running water; don’t place them directly in the sink